Now Reading

 As a winner of multiple awards for their software, Tovuti has already established themselves in the LMS space.
 But, as they say, “content is king”, and their blog needed beefing up.

-If you browse through the Tovuti blog, you’ll find a plethora of information that serves their target audience, with a focus on answering common LMS questions at a beginner level.
+If you browse through the Tovuti blog, you’ll find a plethora of information that serves their target audience, with a focus on highlighting the benefits of LMS and answering common questions at a beginner level.
 The content is published on a consistent schedule, is actionable, relevant, and helps gather an LMS-curious B2B audience to their website.

 Example 3: AltFee